chromaui/chromatic-docs/src/content/configuration/cli.md

 ### Configuration options

 These options control how Chromatic behaves.
 See also [**branching docs**](/docs/branching-and-baselines) and [diagnosing issues](#diagnosing-issues) for when to use some of these flags.
-Some options are only available as a flag.
+Some options are only available as a flag or as an input to the GitHub Action.

 <div class="table-scroll" style="overflow: scroll">